Sacré-Cœur, Paris: Bells

 The belfry of the Basilica of the Sacred Heart of Montmartre houses five bells.
 The four small bells named from largest to smallest are Félicité, Louise, Nicole and Elisabeth, which were the original bells of the church of Saint-Roch and moved to the basilica in 1969.

 Below the four bells is a huge bourdon called "The Savoyarde", the biggest bell in France.
 The full name of the bourdon is “Françoise Marguerite of the Sacred Heart of Jesus".
 It was cast on May 13, 1891, by the Paccard foundry (Dynasty of Georges, Hippolyte-Francisque and Victor or "G & F") in Annecy-le-Vieux.

 The Savoyarde itself only rings for major religious holidays, especially on the occasion of Easter, Pentecost, Ascension, Christmas, Assumption and All Saints.
-It can be heard from 10 km away.
+One exception was on the night of August 24, 1944 when La Nueve – 9th Company, Régiment de marche du Tchad of the French 2nd Armored Division – broke into Paris and arrived at the Hôtel de Ville during the Liberation of Paris from Nazi German occupation, becoming the first French Army troops to return to the city since 1940.
+The bell then rang when Pierre Schaeffer broadcast the news on a Radiodiffusion Nationale broadcast and then, after a playing of "La Marsellaise", asked any priests who were listening to ring their churches' bells.
+The Savoyarde can be heard from 10 km away.

 This bell is the fifth largest in Europe, ranking behind the Petersglocke of Cologne (Germany), the Olympic Bell of London, Maria Dolens of Rovereto (Italy), and the Pummerin of Vienna (Austria).
 It weighs 18,835 kg, measures 3,03 m of diameter for 9.60 m of outer circumference, with a base thickness of 22 cm and a leaf of 850 kg.
 With its accessories, its official weight reaches 19,685 kg.
 It was offered by the four dioceses of Savoy.
 It was transported to the basilica on October 16, 1895, pulled by a team of 28 horses.
 In the late 1990s, a crack was noticed in the bell.